UniversalDependencies/docs/_ruc/feat/Tense.md

 udver: '2'
 ---

-Tense locates the situation in time.
-It describes the situation as preceding, overlapping, or posterior to the speech time (or a different, contextually salient reference time).
+Tense shows whether the time we are talking about is before, after, or at the same time as the moment of speech (or a different, contextually salient reference time).
 Ruuli has distinct verbal templates for the present, past, and two future tenses.

-In addition, Ruuli has the narrative prefix that is used for chaining consecutive clauses;
+In addition, Ruuli has the narrative prefix that is used for chaining consecutive clauses.
-THe narrative cannot co-occur with tense or aspect marking; we treat it as tense.
+The narrative cannot co-occur with tense or aspect marking; we treat it here as tense.

 ### <a name="Pres">`Pres`</a>: present